Yomguithereal/csvconf2025/SLIDES.md

 # Why though?

+Because CSV is an affordable, understandable and free data format.

-Because CSV can be seen as a `lingua franca` in our line of work.
+So much so that CSV is now a `lingua franca` for data for our research engineering work.

 <!-- end_slide -->